kai-vu/site/_theses_dir/DPP_KnowComp.md

 title: 'Knowledge Compilation for Forgetting Uncertain Evidence'
 layout: default
 description: 'In this project, students will become familiar with some knowledge compilation techniques and rules for combining uncertain evidence.
 In particular, they will explore the advantages and disadvantages of using knowledge compilation for forgetting uncertain evidence.'
-topic: 'Formal Logics, Modal Logics'
+topic: 'Formal Logic and Reasoning'
 keywords:
     - 'Uncertainty'
     - 'Knowledge Compilation'